devmount/SongDrive/README.md

 ## Code structure

 SongDrive is divided into frontend and backend.
-The goal is to make both parts independent from each other.
-The restructuring is still work in progress.
+Both parts operate independent from each other.
 You can find documentation in the corresponding directory:

 - [Frontend docs](./frontend/README.md)
 - [Backend docs](./backend/README.md)